 - When can you add a waiver of premium rider?

 - Why is the waiver of premium rider valuable?

 - How do you file a waiver of premium claim?

 - How much does a waiver of premium rider cost?

 Rider Must Be Added At Issue

-While some select few policies may include a waiver of premium rider with the policy (this is generally more commonly included without charge on universal and variable universal life policies) the rider generally is added at cost, and it must be added at issue.
+While some select few policies may include a waiver of premium rider with the policy (this is generally more commonly included without charge on universal and variable universal life policies) the rider generally is added at cost, and it must be added at the issue of the life insurance policy.
 Adding the rider at the issue of the policy is a risk because it increases the cost of the insurance, but this must be balanced against how the policy owner would cope with paying the premiums in the event of a disability.
-The rider may actually benefit less well-off clients the most, because they would least be able to cope with paying for life insurance if they became completely disabled.
+The rider may actually benefit less well-off clients the most because they would least be able to cope with paying for life insurance if they became completely disabled.
 Their families are also most likely to need the death benefit should a death occur.